dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 First things that you should know before you start:

 - PhotoSwipe is made simple and fast for end users, not for developers.
 It aint simple jQuery plugin, at least basic JavaScript knowledge is required to install.
 - PhotoSwipe requires predefined image dimensions.
 If your app is unable to retrieve them - consider using some other script.
+[More about this](faq.html#image-size).
 - If you use PhotoSwipe on non-responsive website &ndash; controls will be scaled on mobile (as whole page is scaled).
 So you'll need to implement custom controls (e.g. single large close button in top right corner).
 - All code in documentation is pure Vanilla JS and supports IE 8 and above.
 If your website or app uses some JavaScript framework (like jQuery or MooTools), or you don't need to support old browsers – feel free to simplify code.
 - If you have some question - [ask it through StackOverflow](http://stackoverflow.com/questions/ask?tags=javascript,photoswipe).
 If you need some feature or have some idea on how PhotoSwipe can be improved - post it on [UserVoice](https://photoswipe.uservoice.com/forums/275302-feature-requests-ideas).
 If you've found a bug - [open issue on GitHub](https://github.com/dimsemenov/PhotoSwipe/issues).